2002 United States Senate election in South Dakota: Campaign

-Thune, who was considered a rising star in his party, ran against Tim Johnson, who narrowly won his first senate election in 1996.
+Thune ran against Tim Johnson, who narrowly won his first senate election in 1996.
 Thune launched a television advertising campaign mentioning al Qaeda and Saddam Hussein, contending that both are seeking nuclear weapons and that this country needs a missile defense system, something Johnson voted against 29 times and that Thune supports.
 The incumbent attacked Thune for politicizing national security.
 President George W. Bush campaigned for Thune in late October.
 More than $20 million was spent in the election.
 Both candidates had raised over $5 million each.